Zverik/teleput-ext/README.md

 ## Author and License

-Written by Ilya Zverev, published under an ISC license.
+Written by Ilya Zverev, published under a MIT license.